Moreton Bay (song)

-"Moreton Bay" is an Australian folk ballad which tells of the hardship a convict experienced at penal settlements around Australia, in particular, the penal colony at Moreton Bay, Queensland, which was established to house convicts who had reoffended in settlements in New South Wales.
+"Moreton Bay" is an Australian folk ballad.
+It tells of the hardship a convict experienced at penal settlements around Australia, in particular, the penal colony at Moreton Bay, Queensland, which was established to house convicts who had reoffended in settlements in New South Wales.
 The song references exceptionally brutal treatment of convicts while the colony was under the command of the infamous Patrick Logan.
 It also describes Logan's death at the hands of local Aborigines and the joy felt by the convicts upon hearing the news.
 The song may have been composed at the time of Logan's death on or soon after 18 October 1830.
 A version entitled "The Convict's Arrival" or "The Convict's Lament on the Death of Captain Logan" has been attributed to Francis MacNamara who was transported to Australia in 1832 and was never held at Moreton Bay.
 It is customarily sung to the tune of the early 19th century Irish ballad "Youghal Harbour" (also known as "Eochaill"), which was used later for the song "Boolavogue", the lyrics of which were written in 1897 for the centenary of the Irish Rebellion of 1798.

 Some lines of "Moreton Bay" were used by bushranger Ned Kelly in his Jerilderie Letter in 1879.
 The tune was adopted as Clancy's theme in the 1982 film The Man from Snowy River.
 It also featured in the 2003 film Ned Kelly.
+In the "Asparagus" episode of the Australian children's TV show, Bluey, the character Lucky's father, Pat, is heard singing the first line of the song.